aclark4life/blog/index.rst

 .. image:: images/aclark-jobs.jpg
    :align: center

-Alex Clark is President and co-founder of ACLARKNET LLC.
+Alex Clark is President and co-founder of ACLARKNET.

 He has a Bachelor of Science in Computer Science from Loyola University in Maryland and has worked as a Network Engineer, Software Engineer, Systems Administrator and Technical Team Leader since May 1998.